taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-In the fifth step, you need to define both actions creators: the first one that triggers the side-effect to fetch stories by a search term and the second one that adds the fetched stories to your Redux store.
+In the fifth step, you need to define both actions creators: the first one that activates the side-effect to fetch stories by a search term and the second one that adds the fetched stories to your Redux store.

 {title="src/actions/story.js",lang="javascript"}
 ~~~~~~~~